gbif/hp-sanbi/home.md

 ---
 lang-ref: en-us
 layout: home
-title: SANBI-GBIF
+title: The South African National Biodiversity Institute – Global Biodiversity Information Facility
 description: |
-  The South African National Biodiversity Institute – Global Biodiversity Information Facility

   SANBI-GBIF aims to support and grow a network of partners in biodiversity informatics through data mobilisation, capacity enhancement, publication and use.
 The Node provides   access to biodiversity occurrence records published by South African Institutions.